Wendy Hong

-Wendy Hong Wen (洪雯; born in 1975) is a Hong Kong politician who is one of the elected Legislative Council members for the Election Committee constituency.
+Wendy Hong Wen (洪雯; born in 1975) is a Hong Kong politician who was a Legislative Council member for the Election Committee constituency.
 In addition to public office, she is serving as head of research at the New World Development Company Limited.

 In 2021, a law was enacted where lawmakers had to be "patriots" and loyal to the government.
 Later in January 2022, after gaining a seat in the "patriots"-only election, Hong inferred that previous anti-establishment legislative council members were responsible for dysfunction in Hong Kong, claiming "We couldn't focus on development for a long time because our society and the chamber were highly divided, and the Legislative Council was not able to function smoothly."

 On 5 January 2022, Carrie Lam announced new warnings and restrictions against social gathering due to potential COVID-19 outbreaks.
 One day later, it was discovered that Hong attended a birthday party hosted by Witman Hung Wai-man, with 222 guests.
 At least one guest tested positive with COVID-19, causing all guests to be quarantined.
 In September 2022, Hong tested positive for COVID-19.